paulrobertlloyd/paulrobertlloyd-v3/source/_projects/ngenera.markdown

 This distinctive mark could work at many sizes, with flat and rendered versions created to suit different applications.
 To encompass a range of operating devisions, a brand architecture was created.
 This also meant future acquisitions could easily be integrated into the overall business.

-{% figure "Associated brand collateral, including presentation folders, report covers, letterheads and business cards" %}
+{% figure u-extend "Associated brand collateral, including presentation folders, report covers, letterheads and business cards" %}
-{% picture /projects/ngenera/Collateral.png alt="" %}
+{% picture showcase /projects/ngenera/collateral.png alt="" %}
 {% endfigure %}

 While other in-house and third-party teams were responsible for implementing the brand, I provided overall guidance and created example collateral pieces such as reports, signage and business cards.